ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

 #### Edge Locations
 - Amazon CloudFront to store cached copies of your content closer to customer for faster delivery
 - Route 53: DNS service that routes end users to the closest edge location
-- AWS Outpost: fully managed service that extends AWS infrastructure, AWS services, APIs, and tools to virtually any datacenter, co-location space, or on-premises facility for a truly consistent hybrid experience
+- AWS Outpost: fully managed service that extends AWS infrastructure, AWS services, APIs, and tools to virtually any data-center, co-location space, or on-premises facility for a truly consistent hybrid experience
 - Edge Locations
   - CDN (Content Delivery Network) endpoints for CloudFront
   - Used for caching content